rsdoiel/rsdoiel.github.io/blog/2020/05/09/Oberon-7-and-the-filesystem.md

 and the basic unit of execution is a program.
 In Oberon the basic unit of code is the module and the basic unit of execution is the procedure.
-Modules are brought into memory and persist[^unloading].
+Modules are brought into memory and persist.
 As a result it is common in the Oberon System to need to have file representations that can persist across procedure calls.
 It provides a set of abstractions that are a little bit like views